-- c.
 If the individual provides an out-of-state driver's license and or vehicle registration, advise the individual that he/she must obtain a Kentucky license and registration within 30 days of the move to Kentucky, and supportive services can help pay for them.
-Do not deny the request for repair based on the out-of-state license or registration; - 2.
-Repairs must be approved by the case manager based on written estimates; - 3.
-Providers must be reputable, established garages as determined by local staff, including vocational/technical schools that offer auto repair courses.
+Do not deny the request for repair based on the out-of-state license or registration;

+- 2. Repairs must be approved by the case manager based on written estimates; - Providers must be reputable, established garages as determined by local staff, including vocational/technical schools that offer auto repair courses.
 No private individuals may be paid for vehicle repairs; - 4.
 [Participants are eligible for \$3000 per 12-month period.
 In cases of two-parent households, it is \$3000 per family not per work eligible individual.
 OTIS calculates the available balance based on the obligated and paid forms KW-32, Authorization for Supportive Services Payments, for the household.
-OTIS will not issue form KW-32 that exceeds the available balance; and]

-B. Only items related to making the vehicle operable are allowed.
-The following expenses can be paid with vehicle repair funds:

-- 1. A repair which makes the vehicle functional such as, but not limited to: - a.
+OTIS does not allow form KW-32 that exceeds the available balance to be issued; and] - 5.
+Only items related to making the vehicle operable are allowed. - B. The following expenses can be paid with vehicle repair funds: - 1.
+A repair which makes the vehicle functional such as, but not limited to: - a.
 Brakes; - b.
 Transmission or engine repair; - c.
 Mufflers; or - d.
 Tires; - 2.
-Towing costs for the vehicle if the vehicle needs to be towed to the repair shop; - 3.
-Property tax on the vehicle; - 4.
-Vehicle registration costs; - 5.
-Vehicle license fees; - 6.
-Up to 6 months of liability insurance for the vehicle; - 7.
-New or used automotive parts purchased by the work eligible individual to make the vehicle functional; and - 8.
+Property tax on the vehicle;

+- 3. Vehicle registration costs; - 4.
+Vehicle license fees; - [5.
+Up to 6 months of liability insurance for the vehicle;] - 6.
+New or used automotive parts purchased by the work eligible individual to make the vehicle functional; and - 7.
 Other vehicle expenses needed by the work eligible individual for participation. - C. If the individual has a problem or issue with the service received from the provider, it is the responsibility of the individual to resolve it with the provider.
-The Cabinet does not intervene in such matters. - D. To authorize vehicle repair payments: - 1.
-Access Payments screen Supportive Services to determine if the funds are available.
+The Cabinet does not intervene in such matters. - D. To authorize vehicle repair payments: - [Access Payments screen Supportive Services to determine if the funds are available.
 If there are two work eligible individuals in the case, OTIS checks both records.
 Each parent will show a beginning balance of \$3000; however, as funds are obligated for either individual, both balances reduce accordingly.
-The family is eligible for \$3000, not \$6000 per 12-month period. - 2.
+The family is eligible for \$3000, not \$6000 per 12-month period.] - 2.
 Determine if the requested expense meets criteria for eligible expenses. - 3.
-Determine if the requested provider meets criteria, and that the provider will accept form KW-32. - 4.
-Utilize form KW-34, Vehicle Repair Estimate Verification, or obtain a written estimate from the vendor prior to issuance of form KW-32.

-5. When an approved estimate is received, issue form KW-32 on OTIS in the amount of the estimate.
+Determine if the requested provider meets criteria. - 4.
+Utilize form KW-34, Vehicle Repair Estimate Verification, or obtain a written estimate from the vendor prior to issuance of form KW-32. - 5.
+When an approved estimate is received, issue form KW-32 on OTIS for the amount of the estimate.
 Payments are issued to the provider, not the individual.